-Shelley Ross Saxer, J.D.
+Shelley Ross Saxer

 She has published articles dealing with liquor store over concentration in urban areas, the use of religious institutions for homeless shelters, conflict between local governmental units over commercial land use decisions that impact surrounding communities, eminent domain, the Religious Land Use and Institutionalized Persons Act, sex offender property disclosures and residency restrictions, water law, and zoning conflicts with First Amendment rights.
-Dean Saxer is a co-author of Contemporary Property, American Casebook Series, Thomson West (4th ed. with Grant S. Nelson, Dale A. Whitman, and Colleen Medill) and a co-author of Land Use, American Casebook Series, Thomson West (7th ed. with David L. Callies and Robert H. Freilich).
-She is also working on a book with Jonathan Rosenbloom, titled Environmental Sustainability & Resiliency Law & Policy forthcoming in 2017 with Wolters Kluwer.
+Professor Saxer is a co-author of Contemporary Property, American Casebook Series, Thomson West (5th ed. with Colleen Medill, Grant S. Nelson, and Dale A. Whitman) and a co-author of Land Use, American Casebook Series, Thomson West (7th ed. with David L. Callies and Robert H. Freilich).
+She is co-author of Social-Ecological Resilience and Sustainability, Aspen Coursebook series, Wolters Kluwer (with Jonathan Rosenbloom).

-Dean Saxer is a member of the Order of the Coif, the American Bar Association, and the California State Bar.
+Professor Saxer is a member of the Order of the Coif, the American Bar Association, and the California State Bar.
 She has also been admitted to practice before the U.S. Supreme Court.

 - J.D., University of California, Los Angeles, 1989

 - B.S., Pepperdine University, 1980, summa cum laude

 - Shelley Ross Saxer & Ilya Somin, Overturning a Catch-22 in the Knick of Time: Knick

 v.
 Township of Scott and the Doctrine of Precedent, FORDHAM URBAN LAW JOURNAL (forthcoming